opendocsg/opendoc-supreme-court-practice-directions/PART-15-Technology-Facilities.md

-# PART XV: Technology Facilities
+# Part XV: Technology Facilities
 &nbsp;

 : 120\.
 Use of the Technology Courts and the Mobile Infocomm Technology Facilities